Cardio vs Strength Training: Honest Time Allocation Guide

 The Time Allocation Question (And What The Guidelines Actually Say)

 Read that again, because most people miss the structure.
 It is an "and," not an "or."
 The guidelines explicitly call for both, and for most adults the strength side is the one that gets skipped.
+CDC BRFSS data shows only ~24% of US adults hit both the aerobic and the muscle-strengthening minimums.

 Total time: about 3.5 to 5 hours per week if you do everything.
 Two 45-minute strength sessions plus 150 minutes of moderate cardio fits inside roughly 4 hours.
 Spread across seven days, that is about 35 minutes a day.
 Most people overestimate how much time fitness "really" requires; the actual minimum is smaller than one TV episode per day.